 We encourage applicants to pursue outside scholarship opportunities.
 Applicants can visit our Tuition, Fees, and Financing page for funding resources such as federal loans, private loans, international student loans, military, and UW Graduate Funding Information Services (GFIS).

 The total program cost for WA state residents is $42,940 and the total program cost for out-of-state and international students is $46,472.
 For a full estimate on the cost of attendance, that includes cost of living expenses, please visit our Tuition, Fees, and Financing page.

 How can I meet the English language proficiency requirement?

-Non-native English speakers who completed their bachelor’s degree from the United States, Australia, the Bahamas, Canada, Ireland, Jamaica, New Zealand, Singapore, Trinidad or Tobago, or the United Kingdom do not need to submit TOEFL scores.
+- A bachelor’s, master’s, or doctoral degree from a regionally accredited institution in the United States or from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom.

 Can international students work during the program?